11 reality shows to stream when you’re done with ‘Bling Empire’

 Shippable couples who fall in love with each other in one episode — and actually stand a chance?
 We were skeptics until we saw this absorbing dating show.
 (Streaming on Netflix)

-“Tidying Up With Marie Kondo”
+‘Tidying Up With Marie Kondo’

 We’re even more grateful for Marie Kondo’s levelheaded storage solutions amid a global pandemic that has relegated many of us to our homes.
 A must-watch if you need to declutter your home — or your mind.
 (Streaming on Netflix)

-Note: Correction: A previous version of this report misstated the name of the first Black bachelor, Matt James.